Ascetic Computing

 The adjective "ascetic" derives from the ancient Greek term áskēsis, which means "training" or "exercise".

-Writing and programming are both exercises that help my brain organize itself.
+Writing and programming are both exercises that help me organize my thoughts as well as create new things.
 Using minimal tools and using them frequently is a way to keep my brain sharp.
 The more I practice, the better I get at it and so the more I want to practice.
-Do you see the harmony?
+A cycle!

 There’s a back-and-forth between thought and action for which there is no shortcut.
 We develop our ability to have deep thought by the practice of thinking.